captainbrosset/patrickbrosset.com/content/articles/please-take-full-window-screenshots.md

 title: Please take full window screenshots in product documentation
 tags: article
 date: 2023-08-30
-excerpt: "Why full window screenshots are way better than cropped ones"
+excerpt: "Why full window screenshots are way better than cropped ones, and how to take good screenshots to communicate effectively about your app"
 thumbnail: "/assets/full-window.png"
 altText: "A browser window screenshot"
 ---